 Important future applications

 Klas Tybrandt, researcher at Laboratory for Organic Electronics Photo credit: Thor Balkhed"When the neurons in the brain transmit signals, a voltage is formed that the electrodes detect and transmit onwards through a tiny amplifier.
 We can also see which electrodes the signals came from, which means that we can estimate the location in the brain where the signals originated.
 This type of spatiotemporal information is important for future applications.
 We hope to be able to see, for example, where the signal that causes an epileptic seizure starts, a prerequisite for treating it.
 Another area of application is brain-machine interfaces, by which future technology and prostheses can be controlled with the aid of neural signals.
 There are also many interesting applications involving the peripheral nervous system in the body and the way it regulates various organs," says Klas Tybrandt.

-The breakthrough is the foundation of the reseach area Soft Electronics, currently being established at Linköping University, with Klas Tybrandt as principal investigator.
+The breakthrough is the foundation of the research area Soft Electronics, currently being established at Linköping University, with Klas Tybrandt as principal investigator.